apache/trafficcontrol/grove/grovetccfg/README.md

 # Running

+You may use a trafficserver profile with your grove deployment but `grovetccfg` will only read the `allow_ip` and the `allow_ip6` parameters from a traffic server profile when constructing the remap_rules file.
+A sample `grove_profile.traffic_ops` file is provided to get you started in creating  a GROVE_PROFILE type.
+When you use a GROVE_PROFILE type, `grovetccfg` will read the settings from the profile and generate the `grove.cfg` file from the settings in that profile.

 The `grovetccfg` tool has an RPM, but no service or config files.
 It must be run manually, even after installing the RPM.
 Consider running the tool in a cron job.

 Example: